top of page

 Bend both of your knees, keep both heels on the floor, and lean forward as far as you can.
 Hold the position for 30 seconds, and do this two to three times.
 Then switch sides and repeat the stretch.

-Self Massage With Golf Ball
+Self-Massage With Golf Ball

 Relieving plantar fasciitis pain doesn’t have to require specialized equipment.
 In fact, you can get excellent results with a simple golf ball.
 The nice thing about this massage is that you can do it pretty much anywhere, such as during your lunch break, or while you’re watching TV in the evening.